Variability of effects related to pandemic events

 The Group manages cyber security through dedicated controls and training for the entire corporate population, as well as processes, procedures and specific technologies for the prediction, prevention, detection and management of potential threats and for responding to them.
 Leonardo is ISO 27001 certified and is constantly engaged in management and improvement activities aimed at maintaining the certification itself.

-Leonardo also benefits from substantial experience in the field of cyber security, gained on the market through the competent business Division.
+Leonardo also benefits from substantial experience in the field of cyber security, gained on the market through the competent business division.
 In addition to a continuous improvement in the methods of managing permissions of access to information, Leonardo continues to take any action to extend data and information protection and processing methods and processes to its own suppliers.

 Leonardo's success and results also depend on the Company's ability to protect the innovations resulting from its R&D activities through Intellectual Property.
 In this respect, the Group mainly uses industrial secrets, patents, copyrights.
 Nevertheless, the possibility cannot be ruled out that the activity of a “disloyal” employee, an improper action of a supplier or a legal but aggressive act of a third party may lead to repercussions on the company’s Intellectual Property.
 Furthermore, there is a greater risk of counterfeiting in highly technological environments such as that in which Leonardo operates, given the high number of patents held by third parties.

 The Group is committed to the continuous improvement of its Intellectual Property protection processes, from the approval of research and development investments, through the definition and implementation of measures to protect technical information and proprietary know-how.
 Appropriate monitoring and surveillance actions are taken to detect any infringements by suppliers, partners or competitors.
-Of particular importance is the creation, the expansion and the penetration of the internal IP Correspondent networks in the Divisions.
+Of particular importance is the creation, the expansion and the penetration of the internal IP Correspondent networks in the business divisions.

 From the commercial offer phase and at regular intervals during the performance of the contract, Leonardo considers the projects’ main performance and financial parameters in order to assess its performance and manage risks throughout the entire life cycle through the detection, assessment, mitigation and monitoring of risks with the definition and management of appropriate contingencies, in order to protect the financial margins of the projects themselves.
 Risk management is supported by dedicated Risk Managers in project teams.
 The Group is committed to the continuous improvement of its industrial efficiency and its ability to meet customer specifications.
 With reference to energy commodities, the Group pursues, on an ongoing basis, a strategy aimed at optimising purchases and uses of resources.